DECODEproject/whitepaper/conceptual_framework.md

 Credentials can be part of a claim.

 So how are claims actually verified in the first place?
-In the example, the entity responsibile for verification would be the city of Barcelona.
+In the example, the entity responsible for verification would be the city of Barcelona.
 This could be a physical process, or could be done online (as in the Dutch [DigiD](https://www.digid.nl/) mechanism), and involves some exchange between the city and the individual.
 The result of this exchange would be a cryptographic token, signed by the city, which, invoked with a specific smart rule would result in an attribute with verified provenance and value being set in the DECODE platform.
 This whole process could take place through a website which is run by the city of Barcelona (and thus is a DECODE enabled application).